carlosbrando/rails21-book/text/05_ActionController/01_routing.markdown

 	map.root :new_session

 ### Routes recognition
 Routes recognition's old implementation used to sweep all routes, one by one, and often turned to be very time consuming.
-One new and smarter implementation was developed.
-It creates a tree of routes and the route recognition is made by prefixing, skipping similar routes.
+A new and smarter implementation was developed.
+It creates a tree for routes and the route recognition is made by prefixing, skipping similar routes.
 This approach lowers recognition time in approximately 2.7 times.

-All the new implementation is in the file **recognition\_optimisation.rb** and its working details are well explained in the comments.
-For more information about its implementation see the the documentation inside the source code itself.
+All the new implementations are in the file **recognition\_optimisation.rb** and its working details are well explained in the comments.
+See the the documentation inside the source code itself for more information about its implementation.

 ### Assert_routing

 Now it's possible to test a route with an HTTP method.
-Look the example:
+Look at the following example:

 	assert_routing({ :method => 'put',
 	                 :path => '/product/321' },